kevin-klein/autarch-figures/figure_3/readme.txt

 The docker image will automatically take a screenshot of this page: http://localhost:3000/graves/4262/update_grave/resize_boxes?short=true

 The resulting file can be found in the output folder.
+They were then manually edited to the figure in the paper.